jmfontaine/dotfiles/README.md

 source ~/.zshrc
 ```

+### Powerline Compatible Font

+You will need to install a [Powerline-patched font](https://github.com/Lokaltog/powerline-fonts) for the ZSH theme to render correctly.

+## Usage

 ### Sensible OS X defaults

 When setting up a new Mac, you may want to set some sensible OS X defaults: